aburgy-93/NutritionTracker/ProjectPlan.md

 ### Week 8
 ### Work on using AWS with current project.
+- I got assigned a take home project from an internship, so my attention was on completing that.

+### Week 9 (Start of the team project)
+#### Checkpoint 3 is Due: Deployed to AWS, at least one JSP that displays data from the database is implemented,
+authentication implemented, add AWS deployed app link to indie project list in student repo.
+- [X] Double-check all checkpoint 3 items (above) are complete and visible in github.
+- [ ] need to create a client Dao and test that Dao.
+  - Essentially a refactor of what I have currently for the USDA API.
 - [ ] UserController
   -   /profile → Loads user profile.
   -   /update-profile → Updates user nutrition goals.